-The Bite & Blether has been restarted and has been enthusiastically received by the village community.
-It is held in the Community Centre on the first Wednesday each month providing excellent Tea, Coffee, soup and home baking and the opportunity for neighbours to meet and catch up
+The Bite & Blether continues to be enthusiastically received by the village community.
+It is held in the Community Centre on the first Wednesday each month providing excellent tea, coffee, soup and home baking and the opportunity for neighbours and friends to meet and catch up.
+It also provides a valuable source of income for the Community Centre.